Manhattan Area Homeschool Guide

 Kansas Homeschool Regulations

 Typically when you start down the path of homeschooling, you have an idea of what you do or do not want education to look like in your home.
-Luckily, homeschooling is divided into multiple types of homeschooling to help you find your path quicker.
-While there are many more types and even smaller subsections, here is a general list of the common types of homeschooling options:
+Luckily, homeschooling is divided into multiple types, styles and philosophies so you can find the right fit for you and your family.
+While there are many more styles and even smaller subsections, here is a general list of the common types of homeschooling options to consider:

 • Charlotte Mason